Tips and Tricks for Laundry on the Road

 Adventure travelers could easily go through two or three changes of clothes before dinner, and while you may not be vain or fashion conscious the other people in the restaurant will appreciate it if you at least rinse the stink out.

 There are suggestions on the packing list recommending materials (quick dry, dirt deflecting etc.) and types of clothing that may make laundry day easier.

 Use a Service

 There are essentially no self service laundromats in Costa Rica, but laundry services are fairly common.
-Pricing is typically by the kg ($0.40-$1.20) and works out to about $8-$12 per load for washing and drying.
+Pricing is typically by the kg ($0.40-$1.20) and works out to about $8-$12 per load for wash, dry, fold (and maybe deliver).